hpfem/hermes/doc/src/hermes2d/tutorial-1/bc.rst

     ScalarView gradview("Gradient", grad_win_geom);
     MagFilter grad(Tuple<MeshFunction>(&sln, &sln), Tuple<int>(H2D_FN_DX, H2D_FN_DY));
     gradview.show(&grad);

-Here we first meet Tuple - a construction designed to avoid variable argument lists.
-The first Tuple is used to pass a pair of pointers to the same MeshFunction, and the next Tuple says that the vector components for the magnitude calculation are the x- and y- partial derivatives.
-The class Solution that represents a piecewise-polynomial finite element function on a Mesh, is descendant of a more general class MeshFunction that can represent constants, general functions given via an analytic formula, finite element solutions, etc.

 The approximate solution for the values $C_1 = -1/2$, $C_2 = 1$, $C_3 = -1/2$,
 along with the singularity of gradient at the re-entrant corner are